South Africa

 Day 13: Cape of Good Hope

-This morning, you'll visit Cape Point and the legendary Cape of Good Hope, firstly driving past pristine beaches to the picturesque fishing harbour of Hout Bay.
+This morning, we visit Cape Point and the legendary Cape of Good Hope, firstly driving past pristine beaches to the picturesque fishing harbour of Hout Bay.

-Finally, you'll visit Boulders Beach and its penguin colony, returning to the city during the afternoon.
+Finally, we visit Boulders Beach and its penguin colony, returning to the city during the afternoon.

 Day 14: Free Day in Cape Town